aheald-quadball/us-quadball-rulebook/rulebook.md

 Various parts of the pitch and surrounding area should be marked in a clear manner.
 These markings are usually made with cones or lines.

 A. The following must be marked in some way:
 i.
-The pitch boundary as described in 2.1.1.

-ii.
-The midfield line as described in 2.1.2.
+The pitch boundary (as described in 2.1.1). ii.
+The midfield line (as described in 2.1.2).

-iii.The keeper zone lines as described in 2.1.3
+iii.The keeper zone lines (as described in 2.1.3)
 B. The following markings are optional, though recommended:
 i.
-The goal lines as described in 2.1.4.

-ii.
-The penalty boxes as described in 2.1.5.

-iii.
-The ball positions as described in 2.1.6.

-iv.
-The team benches as described in 2.1.8.
+The goal lines (as described in 2.1.4). ii.
+The penalty boxes (as described in 2.1.5). iii.
+The ball positions (as described in 2.1.6). iv.
+The team benches (as described in 2.1.8).
 v.
-The player area as described in 2.1.9.

-vi.
-The hoop positioning as described in 2.2.3.
+The player area (as described in 2.1.9). vi.
+The hoop positioning (as described in 2.2.3).
 a.
 These markings must not interfere with the stability of the hoops.

 **2.2.
 HOOPS**